groovy-tutorial/groovy-tutorial/book/parts/04_ControlFlow/20_For.md

 ---
 title:	The `for` Loop
+status:	draft
-description:	Groovy supports both a for-each loop and the C-style for loop.
+description:	Groovy supports for-in loops, for-each loops and the C-style for loop.
 ...
 The `for` loop will  repeat a block of code whilst its condition is `true`: